 It’s important to label your dahlias before their blooms die off so you’ll be able to keep track of each tuber once they are removed from the ground.

-If you do not take your dahlia tubers out of the ground, you will still need to label them to be able to find the plants next year so you can dig them up to divide.
+If you do not take your dahlia tubers out of the ground, you will still need to label them to be able to find the plants next year so you can dig them up to divide the tubers.

-No matter what option you decide on, you’ll need to go through these steps to start the process of digging dahlia tubers out of the ground.
+No matter what option you decide on as far as overwintering your dahlia tubers, you’ll need to go through these steps to start the process of digging dahlia tubers out of the ground.

 Steps to Digging Dahlia Tuber Clumps Out of the Ground